Photography and travel blog

 The Museo Nacional Centro de Arte Reina Sofa, along with the Museo Del Prado and the Thyssen-Bornemisza Museum, completes Madrid's famed Golden Triangle of Art.
 This modern art museum is in a building that used to be a hospital.
 It has a beautiful collection of works by 20th-century Spanish artists like Pablo Picasso and Joan Miró.

-Picasso's Guernica, which depicts the destruction of the Basque village of Guernica by Hitler's air forces, is unquestionably the museum's crown jewel.
+Picasso's Guernica, a depiction of Hitler's air forces destroying the Basque village of Guernica, is undeniably the museum's most prized piece.
 This monumental black-and-white artwork is one of the most potent anti-war works ever created.

 The remainder of the museum's collection is equally impressive.
-Explore chambers containing works by Surrealist maestro Salvador Dal that will test your imagination and meet face-to-face with the major opuses of the avant-garde.
-The café of the luxurious Hotel Paseo del Arte overlooks the Reina Sofa.
+Explore chambers containing works by Surrealist maestro Salvador Dalí that will test your imagination and meet face-to-face with the major opuses of the avant-garde.
+The café of the luxurious Hotel Paseo del Arte overlooks the Reina Sofía.

 The National Gallery, London